allenbrubaker/test-ebroker/README.md

 - [ ] As a user I'd like to compare quotes for 3 different medical plans for myself and my husband.
 I'd like to save that comparison for later viewing.

 - [ ] Get a quote and choose to checkout.
 Using existing account to log in on testapplication, verfiy that when the Demographics section shows, the first name, last name and date of birth are prefilled.

-- [ ] Verify that from the shopping cart in Quote Engine, a user is able to click the back button that is shown above the plan information and is taken back the the plans page.

 - [ ] Verify that after saving a comparison the Back to Quotes button shows and is able to be click and return the user to the quote engine